satoshipay/api/source/includes/_http.md

 ## HTTP 402

-The SatoshiPay widget *optionally* supports the HTTP status code 402 (**"Payment Required"**): It sends the payment certificate as a `X-Payment-Certificate` request header.
+The SatoshiPay widget supports HTTP status code 402 (**"Payment Required"**): It sends payment certificates as an `X-Payment-Certificate` request header.
+This is only done for the digital goods type Text/HTML, because this type is loaded via an AJAX request where custom headers can be added in JavaScript.

 <aside class="notice">
   SatoshiPay's HTTP 402 support is experimental.
 For production use we advise to implement HTTP endpoints as described above.
 </aside>

-In order to implement the server part of the HTTP 402 handling, the endpoint needs act as follows:
+In order to implement the server part of HTTP 402 handling, your endpoint needs to process and send specific HTTP header information.
+Currently there is no standard for HTTP 402 responses, so we have created our own proposal.

-### Return 402 Response with Payment Information Headers
+### Response Header Fields

 > Example response